WHAT TO DO WHEN FACING HOME FORECLOSURE

 However, nothing starts without your phone call.
 It can be discouraging.
 You may be placed on hold for a long time.
 Some mortgage companies immediately turn your account over to a collection agency, which may not want to work out new terms if they're only getting paid to collect your money.

 If possible, try to circumvent the collection agency and go right to the mortgage company's Loss Mitigation Department or Foreclosure Prevention Department if your mortgage becomes unmanageable.
 Ask them to send a "work-out" packet to update your financial information, including income, expenses, and other debts.
 If you qualify, you might have several options:

-- Forbearance Agreement – This is a written repayment plan based on your current financial status.
-You make your regular payment, plus part of the amount you owe, until you catch up.
+- Forbearance Agreement: This is a written repayment plan based on your current financial status.
+You make your regular payments, plus part of the amount you owe, until you catch up.
 Some lenders will suspend payments for a month or two.

-- Partial Claim – If you have an FHA loan, HUD may consider lending you the money to catch up on what you owe by means of an interest-free loan that you will pay back when you sell the property or pay off your first mortgage.
+- Partial Claim: If you have an FHA loan, the U.S. Department of Housing and Urban Development (HUD) may consider lending you the money to catch up on what you owe.
+This would be through an interest-free loan that you would pay back when you sell the property or pay off your first mortgage.

 - Pre-Foreclosure Sale: You may be permitted to sell the property for less than the mortgage balance.
 This will damage your credit less than an actual foreclosure.

 - Deed-In-Lieu of Foreclosure: As a last resort, it may be best for you to give the house back to the lender.
 This is better for your credit than an actual foreclosure.

 page for a list of government and private agencies that offer free programs and services to homeowners facing foreclosure.